 In the same way, the Jiva is the landlord, while the mind and reasoning form his personal, and the body with all the senses forms the remaining set of his servants.
 The Jiva makes this retinue of his do all sorts of i.e. Rajasa and Tamasa actions, and enjoys or suffers the pleasures or pain alone by himself.
 Getting tired of always doing such actions, one day, the body leaves him.
 He, then, to satisfy his desires, secures another body, i.e. takes a birth somewhere, and goes on in the same old way.
 In course of time that body also leaves him.
 He, then, secures yet another, i.e. takes his next birth, and thus goes on the cycle.
 He thus gets births one after another.
 Ultimately, one day, he feels tired of the sufferings, of doing the same thing over and over again, and suffer, i.e. he comes to his senses, and then begins to lessen his desires and activities, i.e. begins to come out of the influence of Rajoguna and Tamoguna.
-Or due to some virtuous actions done by him sometime, he meets a saint; the saint looks at him, and due to the influence or his (Jiva) virtuous actions, takes into his head of taking him out of Rajo and Tamo gunas, and charge him with Satvaguna, and with this purpose in view, in his secret ways, he puts him in all sorts of difficulties and awkward positions in quick succession.
+Or due to some virtuous actions, takes into his head of taking him out of Rajo and Tamo gunas, and charge him with Satvaguna, and with this purpose in view, in his secret ways, he puts him in all sorts of difficulties and awkward positions in quick succession.